schady4/node-bourbon-5/README.md

 The [grunt-sass](https://github.com/sindresorhus/grunt-sass) task uses [node-sass](https://github.com/andrew/node-sass)
-([LibSass](https://github.com/hcatlin/libsass)) underneath, and is the recommended way to use Grunt with node-bourbon.
+([LibSass](https://github.com/hcatlin/libsass)) underneath, and is the recommended way to use Grunt with node-bourbon-5.

 Example config: